 Please refer to the Audit and Risk Committee Charter.

 The Chairman of the Remuneration and Human Resources Committee is Penny Bingham-Hall.
 Penny is an independent non-executive Director, who is not the Chairman of the Board.
-Other members of the Committee are Gerard Sutton, Nicholas Whitlam and Zorana Bull, who are each independent, non-executive Directors.
+Other members of the Committee are Robert Dunn, Gerard Sutton and Zorana Bull, who are each independent, non-executive Directors.

 The Remuneration and Human Resources Committee is responsible for assisting the Board in fulfilling its corporate governance responsibilities in regard to: